Drill bits come in all shapes and sizes.

 2. Select Your Drill Bit

-Clearly mark where you want the hole to go with a pencil then select your drill bit.
-If you are drilling into wood, you will need a drill bit that is up to the job.
+Use a pencil to mark where you want the hole to go, then select your drill bit.
+If you are drilling into wood, especially hardwood, you will need a suitable drill bit.

-Forstner drill bits create larger holes, like the sort that you see in kitchen cabinet doors where the hinges are attached.
-Spade drill bits also make larger holes.
+Forstner drill bits create wider holes, such as the holes in kitchen cabinets where the door hinges are attached.
+Spade drill bits can also be used to make larger holes.

-However, twist drill bits are the most common for drilling into wood.
+However, twist drill bits are the most common type used for drilling into wood.

-How deep do you want the hole to be?
-Most drills have depth gauges, but if you don’t have one of these, wrap a strip of tape around the drill bit to indicate when you have reached the desired depth.
+Before you start drilling, decide how deep you want the hole to be.
+Many modern drills have depth gauges but you can use a makeshift one by wrapping a strip of tape around the bit to indicate when you have reached the desired depth.

 4. Insert the Drill Bit Into the Drill

-If you have a keyless chuck, insert the bit into the 3-point clamps and slowly let the chuck tighten.
+If you have a keyless chuck, simply insert the bit into the 3-point clamps and slowly let the chuck tighten.
 Give it an extra twist to make sure the bit is secure.
 If you have a keyed chuck, insert it into the winding cog and open the clamps until they are wide enough to take the bit shaft.
-Insert the bit and tighten with the key.
+Insert the bit and tighten the chuck using the key.

 5. Safety Equipment

-Gently press the point of the drill bit against the center of the hole marker.
-Because you are drilling through wood, it is unlikely you will need to make a pilot hole.
-For harder surfaces, this may be necessary to get the best outcome and stop the material from cracking.
+Gently press the point of the drill bit against the center of the hole marker to ensure it is properly aligned.
+As you are drilling through wood, you probably won’t need to make a pilot hole.
+For harder materials, a pilot hole can help you prevent the material from cracking.

 7. Withdraw the Drill Bit

-When you have reached the depth required, slowly rotate the drill bit as you withdraw.
-This helps to remove the final bits of waste material.
-Remove the bit and grab a vacuum cleaner hose to clean out the debris from the hole.
+Once you reach the required depth, slowly rotate the drill bit as you pull it out.
+This will remove the final bits of waste material.
+When the bit is clear of the hole you have drilled, you can use a vacuum cleaner hose to remove any remaining debris.

 8. Repeat